cioos-siooc/cioos-siooc-datasets/README.md

 ### How to use this repo
 - [optional] create a project if necessary
-- use template [Dataset Status Tracker] to submit a new dataset and track its progress (OR)
-- use template [Dataset Issues] to log issues with existing datasets
+- use template [Dataset Status Tracker] to submit a new dataset and track its progress OR use template [Dataset Issues] to log issues with existing datasets
 - assign issue to the appropriate project
+- assign appropriate 'region' label to be able to filter datasets by CIOOS Region
 - [optional] assign ticket to a github id

 ### How do I update the status of a dataset ?